OwenBrush/particle-collider-game/README.md

 - There must be a UI element displaying that count.

 ### Goals:
-- Create a simple functional game in a short amount of time
+- Create a simple functional game protoype in a short amount of time

 ### Mechanics:
 - Player controls paddle that needs to catch oncoming spheres